xanhacks/ctf-docs/docs/pwn/buffer-overflow/calling-function-with-args.md

 $ file vuln
 vuln: ELF 32-bit LSB executable, Intel 80386, version 1 (SYSV), dynamically linked, interpreter /lib/ld-linux.so.2, for GNU/Linux 2.6.32, BuildID[sha1]=f2f6cce698b62f5109de9955c0ea0ab832ea967c, not stripped
 ```

+The goal of this challenge is to call the "win" function with the two arguments, *0xDEADBEEF* and *0xDEADC0DE*.
+As you have probably noticed, the *vuln* function is vulnerable to a buffer overflow attack which allows us to rewrite *EIP* and thus call the *win* function.
+We can pass it the two required arguments using the stack as we are in 32 bits.

 ```python linenums="1"
 #!/usr/bin/env python3